 The Glasses Gotta Go: When Tamaki first removes Haruhi's glasses, revealing her large, bishonen-style eyes.
 The host club insists she wear contacts from then on, as her eyes are apparently a draw for female customers.

-Green-Eyed Monster: Reveals to have felt this way towards Kanoya, a transfer student whom Tamaki saved from getting kicked by a horse, and whom subsequently crushed over him and sticked by his side.
+Green-Eyed Monster: Reveals to have felt this way towards Kanoya, a transfer student who crushed over Tamaki and continuously sticked by his side after he saved her from getting kicked by a horse.

 Hime Cut: Before she cut her hair short.
 A inversion as she lacks every single trait normally associated with it.